ibm-cloud-docs/watson-assistant/getting-started.md

 ## Home page
 {: #getting-started-home-page}

-The **Home page** of watsonx Assistant provides you a complete overview of your assistant, settings, and configuration.
+The **Home page** of {{site.data.keyword.conversationshort}} provides you a complete overview of your assistant, settings, and configuration.
 In addition, you can quickly navigate to the following useful links from the **Home page**:

 - [Build actions](/docs/watson-assistant?topic=watson-assistant-build-actions-overview)
 - [Customize your greeting](/docs/watson-assistant?topic=watson-assistant-start-conversation)